 Dependence between states

 If there’s an arrow between two nodes, the state of the child node will probabilistically depend on the state of its parent.
-This is expressed as a conditional probability of one node given another:
+Hence, you express this as a conditional probability of one node given another:

 By the way, this dependence between nodes is precisely what allows information propagation within Bayesian networks.
 Observing the state of a node updates the probabilities of its children and its parents.
 Then, the newly updated nodes update their children/parents, and so on.